springload/react-accessible-headings/README.md

 [WCAG WAI says](https://www.w3.org/WAI/tutorials/page-structure/headings/),

-> skipping heading ranks can be confusing and should be avoided where possible: Make sure that a `<h2>` is not followed directly by an `<h4>`, for example.
+> Skipping heading ranks can be confusing and should be avoided where possible: Make sure that a `<h2>` is not followed directly by an `<h4>`, for example.

 However developers often hardcode specific heading levels into their components, limiting their flexibility.

 By using `react-accessible-headings` you can have components with dynamic headings that fit the appropriate heading level, allowing you to more easily create accessible headings that don't skip levels.

+Could you avoid this library and perhaps make component props that set the heading level, or use `children` in each instance so that the heading level is correct?
+Sure, but this is an alternative approach that makes it easier to refactor and 'indent' heading levels arbitrarily.
+See the <a href="#Examples">Examples</a> section for ideas on how this can be done.

-This library is less than 1 kilobyte (minified and compressed).
+This library is less than 1 kilobyte (minified and compressed) and comes with TypeScript types.

 ## Usage